MxtttDev/WordleUnlimitedBot/README.md

 - Google Chrome browser
 - ChromeDriver (compatible with your Chrome browser version)
 - Selenium
-- Adblocker chrome extension CRX file (OPTIONAL)
+- Adblocker Chrome extension CRX file (OPTIONAL)

 There are some changes that must be made to succesfully run the script:
 - Edit the path to your ChromeDriver on **Line 24**